 What are City Directors?

-City Directors (CDs) are teams of undergraduate students that spearhead organization of programming in the Philippines.
+City Directors (CDs) are a team of highly motivated undergraduate students that spearhead the development and execution of PHI programming in the Philippines.

-They are responsible for identifying a city experiencing issues that we address with our current programs, contacting institutions in the Philippines for potential donation, and maintaining connection with Filipino partners until the PHI season commences and items are received.
+Managed by Nayla Jimenez, Executive Director, and Joshua Salva, Director of Finance, City Directors are responsible for identifying a city experiencing issues that we address with our current programs, developing a robust project framework that solicits donations, contacting institutions in the Philippines for potential donation, and maintaining connection with Filipino partners until the PHI season commences and items are received.

 Details & Timeline